 - Adding new countries to our Solidarity Fund, a restricted fund for under-resourced settings without access to molecular diagnostic systems and test kits.

 - Partnering with patient associations to identify diagnostic needs for patients across Africa.

 In 2019, we delivered the first shipment of lifesaving medicine to CML patients in Mozambique.
 Today, we know of specific patients who are in critical need of a basic diagnostic test—without it, they cannot begin lifesaving treatment.

 We successfully import cancer treatments into Asia Pacific by partnering with governments, health care practitioners, and patient associations.
 Our efforts include:

-- Bridging access to patients facing the greatest challenges accessing treatment by aiding individual patients and their families overcome last mile logistics.
+- Aiding individual patients and their families to overcome last mile logistics.